-\begin{theorem} For any fixed integer $d$, there is a polynomial space, output-polynomial time algorithm enumerating minimal dominating sets in the incomparability graphs of posets with dimension at most $d$, represented as the intersection of $d$ linear orders. \end{theorem}
+\begin{theorem} For any fixed integer $d$, there is a polynomial delay and space algorithm enumerating minimal dominating sets in the incomparability graphs of posets of dimension at most $d$, represented as the intersection of $d$ linear orders. \end{theorem}

-The algorithm for incomparability graphs is based on \emph{flashlight search} and relies on the geometrical representation of incomparability graphs of bounded dimension, which was given by Golumbic et al.~in~\cite{golumbic1983comparability}.
-It runs with polynomial delay and needs polynomial space.
+It should be noted here that the incomparability graphs of posets of dimension $d$ are $d$-trapezoid graphs, for which minimal dominating sets enumeration was already shown to be possible with linear delay after $n^{O(1)}$-time preprocessing, when given with their representation~\cite{golovach2018lmimwidth}.
+We nevertheless point that our algorithm is remarkably simpler that the one obtained in \cite{golovach2018lmimwidth} which may be of practical interest for implementations purposes.
+Our algorithm relies on the geometrical representation of incomparability graphs of bounded dimension, which was given by Golumbic et al.~in~\cite{golumbic1983comparability}.

 \textsc{Dom-Enum} in comparability graphs is also widely open: only the subcase of bipartite graphs (comparability graphs of posets of height at most $2$) has been solved recently~\cite{bonamy2019triangle}.
 However, there is no reason to believe that \textsc{Dom-Enum} is as hard for comparability graphs as in general.
 We prove that it is tractable when the underlying poset has bounded dimension, as follows.